lukeVoinov/Machine-Learning-in-Python/Lab 4 - The Multi-Layer Perceptron/distribution.md

 ## Emmanuel & Nimai (6.5 total)
 ### **Modeling**
-- [ ] [1.5 points] Add support for a third layer in the multi-layer perceptron.
-Add support for saving (and plotting after training is completed) the average magnitude of the gradient for each layer, for each epoch (like we did in the flipped module for back propagation).
-For magnitude calculation, you are free to use either the average absolute values or the L1/L2 norm.
-- [ ] Quantify the performance of the model and graph the magnitudes for each layer versus the number of epochs.
+- [x] Quantify the performance of the model and graph the magnitudes for each layer versus the number of epochs.
-- [ ] [1.5 points] Repeat the previous step, adding support for a fourth layer.
+- [x] [1.5 points] Repeat the previous step, adding support for a fourth layer.
-- [ ] [1.5 points] Repeat the previous step, adding support for a fifth layer.
+- [x] [1.5 points] Repeat the previous step, adding support for a fifth layer.
 - [ ] [2 points] Implement an adaptive learning technique that was discussed in lecture and use it on the five layer network (choose either RMSProp or AdaDelta).
 Discuss which adaptive method you chose.
 Compare the performance of your five layer model with and without the adaptive learning strategy.
 Do not use AdaM for the adaptive learning technique as it is part of the exceptional work.